 If you need a little inspiration for some of Virginia’s truly Instagrammable winter destinations, read on and plan a few weekend road trips to explore the most picture-perfect places in the Commonwealth this winter.

-Photo Credit: Beth-Anne Norman Driskill, IG account: @thecabinsatcrabtreefalls
+Photo Credit: Beth-Anne Norman Driskill, @thecabinsatcrabtreefalls

 Hikes to Virginia waterfalls take on a magical air during the winter months, as some portions of the cascading waters freeze into sheets of sparkling ice.
 One such spot is Crabtree Falls, the highest vertical-drop cascading waterfall east of the Mississippi River.
 Prepare for chilly temps by bundling up for the 3-mile hike, but on the plus side, the cooler weather means less traffic on the trails.